barseghyanartur/faker-file/docs/cli.rst

 .. note::

-    For using CLI you should install all common dependencies.
+    For using CLI you should install all common dependencies (including underlying system dependencies).

 Install using `pipx`_ (recommended):